gabriele-bonadiman/JAVA-Web_Programming/README.md

 WebFinale
 =========

-Questo repo contiene il progetto di PROGRAMMAZIONE PER IL WEB consegnato il 02-12-2012.
-Contiene l'implementazione di un semplice forum utilizzando le seguenti tecnologie:
+This repo contains the project of web-programming class.
+It is a simply blog using these technologies:

-- servlet
+- JAVA servlet
-- bootstrap
+- Bootstrap
 - JavaFilter
-- dbConnection
+- MySQL
 - web.xml

-Il file al suo interno e' un "projectFile" di NetBeans
+NetBeans project file